 The Academy for Formation and Mission provides a quality, affordable, diocesan formation opportunity for priests, deacons, and lay leaders.
 The Academy’s course work, practical experience, and community life prepare students for traditional and pioneer ministries.
 Enrollment is limited, but we are dedicated to developing classes that enable all participants to grow more fully in their ministries.

-For a look at a three-year plan of study, download this document: AFM 3 year design (2017)
+For a look at a three-year plan of study, download this document: Three year course design (updated August 2020)